 We have given you suggestions for each paragraph.
-Write your letter in rough first and let
+Write your letter in rough first and let your partner check it.
+Then write it neatly on the opposite page.

 An e-mail from a friend

 An e-mail is a way of communicating with friends using the computer networks.
 We often use e-mails as letters to share news with our friends.
 If you wish to send your friend an e-mail (letter) both you and your friend need to have an e-mail address and access to a computer.